propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.21 - 2024-10-08 =
+* Added options in Elementor 'Property Images' widget to specify click action
+* Added ability to bulk mark properties as featured
+* Cater for multiple slideshows on one page in the event they're used in search results
+* Give property images a unique fancybox ID for when used in search to ensure you only see images for the property in question
+* Simplify __get() magic call on PH_Property class
+* Corrected rent calculation causing fatal error in newer PHP versions when no rent is set
+* Corrected Elementor 'Tabbed Details' styling by ensuring dependancy is declared
+* Corrected issues with post classes array breaking REST API after they introduced this into the data recently
+* Corrected integration with Yoast Duplicate Post plugin
+* Added wp-env
+* Improved handling of license key failed requests to ensure features don't get deactivated if license server is ever inaccessible or the request fails

 = 2.0.20 - 2024-09-16 =
 * Added rent frequency to list of REST API fields